siljeberiksen/asr-llm/README.md

 The open-source Whisper Python library was extended in this project to support the **Whisper-GEC-H** framework.
 This extension introduces four optional arguments to the `transcribe()` method, allowing integration with an external LLM and conversational history tracking:

 - context (Optional[str]):
- An optional string containing the conversational history so far.
-This is prepended to the prompt to help the LLM handle context-dependent utterances.
+ An optional list of strings containing the conversational history so far.
+This is added to the prompt to help the LLM handle context-dependent utterances.

 - integrate_llm (Optional[bool]):
 When set to True, it enables LLM integration, allowing the external LLM to select the most likely transcription from beam search candidates (as defined in the GEC-H framework).